cartant/blog/content/til-audittime-completion-behaviour/index.md

 ![End](title.jpeg "Photo by Markus Spiske on Unsplash")

 The `debounceTime` and `auditTime` operators are similar, but different.
-Each operator ignores intermediate `next` notifications for a specified duration — that defines a time window — and then emits the most-recently received value when that duration elapses.
+Each operator ignores intermediate `next` notifications for a specified duration — that defines a time window — and then emits the most-recently-received value when that duration elapses.

 The fundamental difference is that `debounceTime` resets the its internal timer whenever a `next` notification that is received within the time window and `auditTime` time does not.